 Losing a loved one is painful.
 Losing a loved one due to wrongful death can be even more difficult.
 If someone’s wrongful actions caused injuries that resulted in your loved one’s death, that is a wrongful death.
 In common law, there was no legal action that surviving family members could take.
 That changed, however, when governments began to make laws protecting survivors.
 Now, in every state in the US, the representative or heirs of a person lost to wrongful death may file a lawsuit for monetary damages.
-The laws, however, vary quite a bit from state to state, so consulting with an attorney is advisable.
+The laws, however, vary quite a bit from state to state, so consulting with a wrongful death attorney is advisable.

 Monetary Damages for Wrongful Death